-Keep track of both friends and devices with Apple's new Find My app
+Keep track of both friends and devices with Apple's Find My app

-Find My is a new app from Apple in iOS 13 and iPadOS 13 that combines the functions of both Find My Friends and Find My iPhone into a single app.
+Find My is the one iOS app you need to find people and possessions you care about, combining the functionalities of the previous Find My Friends and Find My iPhone apps.
 Through this app, you can share your location with friends and family, see friend locations that have been shared with you, and track down, remotely lock, and erase lost devices.

-If you've ever use Find My Friends, Find My iPhone, or both, Find My will probably feel very familiar to you, though there are new ways of doing some things.
+These capabilities make it the best iPhone app for those who might need to locate important contacts and devices in a pinch.
+If you've ever used Find My Friends, Find My iPhone or both, Find My will probably feel very familiar to you, though there are new ways of doing some things in iOS 15, so let's dive in!
+Here's how to use Find My on your iPhone or iPad.

+You'll now be sharing your location with your chosen contact for the time you specified.

 How to find friends in Find My on iPhone and iPad